pulumi/terraform-provider-google-beta/website/docs/r/google_project_services.html.markdown

 * `disable_on_destroy` - (Optional) Whether or not to disable APIs on project when destroyed.
-Defaults to true. **Note**: When `disable_on_destroy` is true and the project is changed, Terraform will force disable API services managed by Terraform for the previous project.
+Defaults to true. **Note**: When `disable_on_destroy` is true and the project is changed, this provider will force disable API services managed by this provider for the previous project.

 ## Import